ajanan777/QR-reader/README.md

 4. Open a web browser and navigate to `http://127.0.0.1:5000/`.

-## social, legal and ethical
+## Social, legal and ethical
-though out the design and creation of the qr code we have had to consider the social legal and ethical dilemmas the main ones being accessiblity misuse and tammpering we have to consider that not everyone will have access to the qr code. they rely entirly on having access to a camra that can scan a qr code. not every person will have a camra that is able to scan a qr code. however we are unable to do anything. we also have to consider that qr can be used to plant malware or be used as phising scams haveing unsuspeting victum scan them. we are able to help mitigate the chances of this by having messages and warning pop up about the potentional hazard of qr codes
+Throughout the design and creation of the QR code, we have had to consider the social, legal, and ethical dilemmas.
+The main ones being accessibility, misuse, and tampering.

+We have to consider that not everyone will have access to the QR code.
+They rely entirely on having access to a camera that can scan a QR code.
+Not every person will have a camera that is able to scan a QR code.
+However, we are unable to do anything about this.

+We also have to consider that QR codes can be used to plant malware or be used in phishing scams, having unsuspecting victims scan them.
+We are able to help mitigate the chances of this by having messages and warnings pop up about the potential hazard of QR codes.

 ---
 ## weaknesses
-the main weakness of the system is that because the user is able to enter a string or link to a site they can implant a site that could install malware onto a device
+The main weakness of the system is that, because the user can enter a string or link to a site, they can implant a site that could install malware onto a device.

 ---